EliriaT/CS-Labs/Lab2/REPORT.md

 ## Implementation description

 ## 1. General notes
 Each implementation is contained inside a struct definition (like a class).
-Each implementation implements the cipher interface wich defines the Encrypt() and Decrypt() methods as well as Name() for returning struct's name.
+Each implementation implements the cipher interface which defines the Encrypt() and Decrypt() methods as well as Name() for returning struct's name.
 The implementations are located inside a `implementations` package.
 The methods Encrypt(), Decrypt() and Name() are public, visible outside the package, inside the main package, because they start with the capital letter.
 The private identifiers start with non-capital letter in golang.

 ```golang
 type Cipher interface {